 Norman suddenly collapses and says that the experimental formula he took to give him powers must not have been much of a success.
 When Spider-Man asks why he came back to save him, Harry says that it’s because he is his best friend, and couldn’t have done anything else.
 Mary Jane is holding Harry’s son and they are both crying.
 Harry, still in his Green Goblin costume, is rushed to the hospital in an ambulance with Spider-Man holding his hand.
 His eyes close before he makes it there, implying Harry Osborn’s death.
 The following pages are silent with no written dialog.
 Spider-Man tells Mary Jane that Harry is dead and Spider-Man covers his face.
 In the last panel it shows the picture from Peter’s photo album of the two of them together as kids.

 So yeah, this giant-sized 200th issue of Spectacular Spider-Man is monumental for having Harry Osborn’s death.
 He had been a character since Amazing Spider-Man issue 31.
 It is rather a sad story, but his death was settled in a way that side-stepped it being anyone’s fault.
-Buy this issue and make it part of your collection.
+Buy this issue (Affiliate Link) and make it part of your collection.
 There is really no excuse to not pick it up, since its monetary value is at the level of toilet paper, and it’s easy to find.